haman1/online-store/README.md

 - Home Page
 - About Page
+- Store Page :
         - Add to cart
         - Remove from cart
         - Make a purchase

 #### Technologies